 3. Reclamation Deposit

-The Company has posted a deposit with the Department of Natrual Resources of the State of Utah ("DNR") as security towards future site restoration work.
+The Company has posted a deposit with the Department of Natural Resources of the State of Utah ("DNR") as security towards future site restoration work.
 The deposit was posted in relation to the Keg Mountain Property in Utah.
-The balance will be fully returned to the Company after site inspection is completed.